sprky0/cli-kick/README.md

 # clikick

-A minimal command-line utility in C that generates a 909-style kick drum (APPROPIMATELY JEEEEEZ) as a 24-bit, 48 kHz WAV and writes it either to stdout or a file.
+A minimal command-line utility in C that generates a 909-style kick drum (APPROXIMATELY JEEEEEZ) as a 24-bit, 48 kHz WAV and writes it either to stdout or a file.

 ## Features